There are many reasons why people need extra care and support in their home, from old age and physical disability to dementia and sensory impairment.

 How many people receive home care in the UK?

-The number of people who receive domiciliary care in the UK is nearly 1 million, with more than 800,000 of them living in England.
+The number of people who receive domiciliary care in the UK is over 600,000, with nearly 500,000 of them living in England.

 How large is the UK domiciliary care workforce?

-According to the latest combined figures for England, Wales, Scotland and Northern Ireland, the number of people working in home care is over 800,000 across the UK.
+According to combined figures for England, Wales, Scotland and Northern Ireland, the number of people working in home care is over 800,000 across the UK.

 Will the demand for home care increase?